Office of the Vice President for Student Affairs

 (909) 537-3700 Alumni Association website

 All graduates of the university are eligible to join and participate in the activities of the California State University, San Bernardino Alumni Association.
-Also eligible are those who earn credentials through the university and members of the senior class.
+Also eligible are those who earn credentials through the university.

 Associated Students, Inc. (ASI)

 ASI’s mission is “For the Students, by the Students.”
 We are the loud and recognized voice of the student body of CSUSB and our Palm Desert Campus, representing the interest, needs, and concerns to the campus leadership.
 In support of this mission, ASI advocates the growth and development of student leadership through the many committees on which we serve, the programs and services we support, and the student representation at the local, state, and federal levels.
 Campus-wide elections held by the students of CSUSB determine their executive leadership and the board of directors who will be responsible for setting internal policy, interacting with campus senior management, and voicing student issues and concerns to the faculty and administration.

 In addition to our representation, we offer the following services:

 - Graphic Design Services

 - Scholarships to athletes, PAES, and General scholarship fund

 CSUSB Athletics began in the fall of 1984 and sponsors 10 athletic programs.
 It is an National Collegiate Athletic Association (NCAA) Division II program with basketball and soccer for both women and men; cross country, softball, track and field, and volleyball for women; and baseball and golf for men.